What is lymphadenitis?

 You have about 600 lymph nodes in your body, but normal lymph nodes may only be felt below your jaw, under your arms, and in your groin area.

 A normal lymph node is small and firm.
-When lymph nodes become infected, they usually increase in size and may be felt in other areas of your body during a physical examination.
+When lymph nodes become infected, they usually increase in size and may be felt in other areas of your body during a physical exam.

 Infections that spread to lymph nodes are usually caused by bacteria, viruses, or fungi.
 It is important to learn how the infection spread into your lymph nodes so that the right treatment can be started.